 Each summer, as the weather gets warmer, blue-green algae start blooming at our beaches.
-The algae are a sign of eutrophication, a problem caused by excess amounts of nutrients, namely nitrogen and phosphorus, in the ocean.
+The algae are a sign of eutrophication, a problem caused by excess amounts of nutrients in the ocean.
 Not only is it a nuisance to us humans wanting to go for a swim, but it has severe consequences to, for example, the biodiversity of the seas.

-Origin by Ocean fights eutrophication by collecting sea-grown biomass, such as blue-green algae and bladderwrack, and refining them into a variety of ingredients.
-Partner companies then use these ingredients to produce cosmetics, detergents, food products, and beverages.
+Origin by Ocean fights eutrophication by collecting sea-grown biomass, including blue-green algae and bladderwrack, and developing it into a variety of ingredients.
+Partner companies then use these ingredients to produce cosmetics, detergents, beverages, and food products.

 “We exist for the natural balance of ocean life.
 We want to alleviate the global eutrophication problem — and we want to do it in a highly sustainable manner,” says Mikael Westerlund, the CEO of the company.